 From the age of three years, some children may experience snoring during deeper sleep stages; this can be referred to as primary snoring, and is not typically associated with serious health conditions.
 For otherwise healthy children, however, regular and loud snoring at night can be a sign of conditions like an allergy or stuffed nose, a respiratory infection, or obstructive sleep apnea syndrome (OSAS).

 If a child snores through the night and, in addition, suffers from breathing problems (like gasps or pauses in breath while sleeping), he may have OSAS.
 His muscles may become so relaxed during sleep that the airway is obstructed and his breathing may pause for a few seconds or even as long as a minute.
 The child's gasps and snorts as he starts breathing again can rouse him from sleep, and if this happens repeatedly through the night, he will be unable to get enough rest.
 As a result, he may be difficult to wake up in the morning, and throughout the day he can feel sleepy, irritable, agitated, or have headaches that can affect his activities.

 The child can be taken to a sleep center where a doctor will conduct a test to monitor him as he sleeps — special machines will be used to check his heart rate, eye and chest wall movements, the flow of air through the nose, and his oxygen and carbon dioxide levels.

 After properly diagnosing the child's condition, the sleep specialist can recommend the correct snore solution.
 It could be a specific lifestyle change, such as establishing a regular sleep pattern, observing a better sleeping position, or losing weight if the child has excess weight.
-The doctor could also recommend special devices that can help open airways, such as a continuous positive airway pressure (CPAP) machine, a mask-like device worn while sleeping, or innovatively designed mouthpieces that can properly position the tongue and soft palate for improved breathing at night.
+The doctor could also recommend snoring solutions that can help open airways, such as a continuous positive airway pressure (CPAP) machine, a mask-like device worn while sleeping, or innovatively designed mouthpieces that can properly position the tongue and soft palate for improved breathing at night.